tbogdala/woolydart/README.md

 cmake --build build --config Release
 ```

+For the Apple crowd, if you want Metal support with an embedded shader library for ease of distribution, you'll need to
+add the appropriate flags:

+`cmake -B build -DLLAMA_METAL=On -DLLAMA_METAL_EMBED_LIBRARY=On`

 Once the custom library with `llama.cpp` code and the custom bindings code has been built, the Dart wrappers should function.
 You can run the
 tests by using the following command: